 - Tiring easily during exercise

-Symptoms most often appear for the first time in people in their teens or 20s.
 An episode of a very fast heartbeat can begin suddenly and last for a few seconds or several hours.
 Episodes often happen during exercise.
 Caffeine or other stimulants and alcohol may be a trigger for some people.
 Over time, symptoms of WPW may disappear in as many as 25 percent of people who experience them.

 Symptoms in more-serious cases

 About 10 to 30 percent of people with Wolff-Parkinson-White syndrome occasionally experience a type of irregular heartbeat known as atrial fibrillation.
 In these people WPW signs and symptoms may include:

 Symptoms in infants

 Symptoms in infants with Wolff-Parkinson-White syndrome may include:

 - Shortness of breath

 - Fast heartbeats visible on the chest